choria-legacy/choria-emulator/README.md

 Each of these 100s of VMs can run, lets say, a thousand Choria instances at a time and you can point them at different topologies of NATS, Federation etc and do tests with different concurrencies and payload sizes.

-Using this is should be feasable to make realistic emulations of Choria networks with 100 000 to 300 000 nodes.
+Using this is should be feasible to make realistic emulations of Choria networks with 100 000 to 300 000 nodes.

 ## Instrumentation Tool